zahedshareef/old-portfolio/README.md

 Blog & Website:
 ---------------

-Read more detailed announcements, discussions, and more on
+Read more detailed announcements, discussions, and more on:

 + [My Blog](http://realzahed.blogspot.com)
 + [about.me](http://about.me/zahed)